 Overnight oats are a great grab-able healthy breakfast option.
-This peanut butter overnight oats variation is low FODMAP, and packed with good-for-you ingredients, such as rolled oats, peanut butter, hemp seeds, and chia seeds.
+These low FODMAP overnight oats with peanut butter are packed with good-for-you ingredients, such as rolled oats, peanut butter, hemp seeds, and chia seeds.
 It’s a delicious and registered dietitian approved balanced breakfast.

-This breakfast is a HUGE hit on our 5 day low FODMAP and gut health menu plan.
+This low FODMAP breakfast recipe is a HUGE hit on our 5 day low FODMAP and gut health menu plan.
 We also created these for a wellness fair event and the attendees loved them!
-They taste like peanut butter cups – who wouldn’t love that?
-We also have our low FODMAP PB&J breakfast oats if you’re feeling nostalgic for childhood flavours.
+They taste like peanut butter cups – who doesn’t love easy low FODMAP breakfast ideas that taste like dessert?
+Not into sweet breakfasts?
+You’ll love our low FODMAP egg bites recipe – chock full of fresh veggies and herbs, with some cheese too!

 Why I LOVE peanut butter overnight oats